A brief history

 Over the next few years, JB Kind was operating in both pallet manufacture and in 1983 introduced its new line of business: door distribution.
 JB Kind’s new and innovative approach introduced affordable quality door designs that had previously not been available.
 The latter proved so successful that JB Kind turned exclusively to internal doors in 2007 and hasn’t looked back since.
 Now located just down the road from Burton-on-Trent, in a purpose-built distribution warehouse and head office in Swadlincote, Derbyshire.

 JB Kind today

 In 2015, JB Kind was acquired by its management team, led by managing director James Cadman.
 We are proud of our company with its rich and varied history.
 Our founder, John Blower Kind, started it all with his passion for joinery and timber.
 Today, those values which he held dear stay at the heart of our company.
 And that’s not all that’s carried on through the years.
 We are proud, too, of the family ethos of our firm.
 In the 1920s, we know that JB Kind’s employees like to see the fun side of life and had a football team.
 Today, we have an active charity committee that works to raise thousands of pounds for good causes for the benefit of the community.
 Some of our wackier ideas have seen us undertaking a charity walk up Mount Snowdon whilst carrying a JB Kind door!

-From 1870 to 2021, through two world wars and numerous technological innovations, we’ve always been timber experts.
+From 1870 to 2023, through two world wars, a pandemic and numerous technological innovations, JB Kind have always been timber experts.
 Here’s to the next 150 + years!